 7. Showa Daibutsu

 Showa Daibutsu is a bronze Buddha statue located in Seiryuji temple in Aomori prefecture.
 Built in 1984, it stands 21.35 meters by itself, making it the tallest bronze sitting Buddha statue in Japan.
-Another highlight is the beautiful five-story pagoda, which is known as the 4th tallest five-story pagoda in Japan with the height of 39.35 meters.
+Another highlight is the beautiful five-story pagoda, which is known as the 4th tallest five-story pagoda in Japan with a height of 39.35 meters.
 Many visitors enjoy walking around the sacred temple ground and the peaceful surroundings as well.

 9am – 4.30pm (Nov. to Mar.)

 8. Tokyo Daibutsu (Jorenji Temple)

 It might surprise you that you can also find a beautiful buddha statue inside Tokyo!
 Tokyo Daibutsu is a bronze buddha statue located in Jorenji temple, Itabashi city.
-The 12.5 meters tall statue was completed in 1977 with a strong hope for peaceful future without any disastrous tragedies that Tokyo has experienced in the past.
-Jorenji is a Jodo Sect Buddhist temple which dates back in the 14th century.
-There are historical structures that have been standing there for over centuries in harmony with the peaceful surroundings.
-It is one of the best 10 scenic spots located within in the city borders, though a bit bar out.
+The 12.5 meters tall statue was completed in 1977 with a strong hope for a peaceful future without any disastrous tragedies that Tokyo has experienced in the past.
+Jorenji is a Jodo Sect Buddhist temple that dates back to the 14th century.
+There are historical structures that have been standing there for centuries in harmony with the peaceful surroundings.
+It is one of the best 10 scenic spots located within the city borders, though a bit bar out.

 9. Hill of the Buddha

 Hill of Buddha is a popular tourist attraction in Sapporo that newly opened in 2015.
 It was designed by Tadao Ando, a world-famous Japanese architect involved in a number of masterpieces and stunning structure designs.
-It is located in the part of Makomanai Takino Cemetery and features a giant buddha statue which is half underground.
-Only the head of statue can be seen from the distance with beautiful hillside slopes full with seasonal plants and flowers all year round.
-Summer is the perfect season to get the glimpse of the unique landscape created by the contrast of purple lavenders and the impressive statue.
+It is located in the part of Makomanai Takino Cemetery and features a giant buddha statue that is half underground.
+Only the head of the statue can be seen from the distance with beautiful hillside slopes full of seasonal plants and flowers all year round.
+Summer is the perfect season to get a glimpse of the unique landscape created by the contrast of purple lavenders and the impressive statue.
 There is a sacred gateway leading to the bottom of the statue that allows you to see the entire statue!

 10am – 3pm (Nov. to Mar.)